 According to the fiscal note for SB 20-092, any revenue gained from the devices violating traffic laws will be directed to the Highway Users Tax Fund.
 However, such revenue is expected to be minimal.
 The fiscal note also notes that the bill may increase the Department of Public Safety’s workload and may result in increased revenue and expenditures for local governments.

 Who, or what, will deliver your next order?

 If you live in Arizona, Florida, Idaho, Ohio, Tennessee, Texas, Utah, Virginia, Washington, or Wisconsin, you may already have seen or experienced a personal delivery device in action.
 If you live in one of the states covered above, or another, the idea of a “robot” delivering your order may soon become a reality.
 Could the allure of contactless delivery in the age of COVID-19, coupled with zero-emissions and tech job creation, overcome the obstacles mentioned (i.e. insurance liability questions, loss of jobs for blue collar workers, etc.)?
 Time will tell.

-Tags: Amazon, autonomous vehicles, Colorado, contactless delivery, COVID19, delivery device, delivery service, delivery vehicle, FedEx, insurance, Liability, liability insurance, Missouri, North Carolina, PDD, PDDs, Pennsylvania, Personal Delivery Device, Personal Delivery Devices, Regulations, Tech, Tech jobs, Technology, transportation, Virginia
+Tags: Amazon, Colorado, contactless delivery, COVID19, delivery device, delivery service, FedEx, insurance, Liability, liability insurance, Missouri, North Carolina, PDD, PDDs, Pennsylvania, Personal Delivery Device, Personal Delivery Devices, Regulations, Tech, Tech jobs, Technology, Virginia